chaoss/grimoirelab-tutorial/gelk/intro.md

 * drives Perceval to retrieve data from repositories,
 * uploads the resulting data as raw indexes (collections of JSON documents) to ElasticSearch
-* enrichs those raw indexes (produce new data with fields suitable to be used by Kibana dashboards)
+* enriches those raw indexes (produce new data with fields suitable to be used by Kibana dashboards)
 * uploads that resulting data as enriched indexes to ElasticSearch

 In addition, `kidash`,